kwonus/Quelle/Quelle-AVX.md

 ### VII.
 The Export directive

+The export directive works in conjunction with the @print command.

-This would export all found verses in Genesis from the most previous search as html
+This would export all verses in Genesis 1 from the most previous search as html

-@set %format=html
+@format=html

-@print $* Genesis  > my-search-genesis.output.html
+@print Genesis 1  > my-search-genesis.output.html

-This would export all verses in Genesis, independent of any search criteria) as markdown
+This would export all verses in Genesis 1 as markdown

-@set %format=md
+@format=md

-@print Genesis:1  > gen.md
+@print Genesis 1  > gen.md

 To append Genesis chapter two to the previous chapter one output, use >>

-@print Genesis:2  >> gen.md
+@print Genesis 2  >> gen.md

 To overwrite the previous file to only contain chapter 50 use =>

-@print Genesis:50  => gen.md
+@print Genesis 50  => gen.md

 | Directive | Action Type | Syntax Category | Parameters       | Alternate #1      | Alternate #2      |
 | --------- | :---------: | --------------- | ---------------- | :---------------- | :---------------- |